marcoacquati/Digital-Fabrication-Portfolio/Marco Acquati Portfolio/docs/theproject.md

 ### The software

 I decided to design the whole prototype using Tinkercad® since I've had previous experiences with this software.
-Moreover the project has to be completed in only seven weeks, so I thought it was a wise idea to focus more on the printing process rather than on learning a new tool to design the pieces.
+Moreover the project has to be completed in only seven weeks, so I thought it was a wise idea to focus more on the printing process rather than on learning a new tool to design the models.

 # 1st week